 Whenever people visit Italy, they always seem to go to the main tourist hot spots.
-Rome, Venice and Florence are so saturated by tourism that in the summer months they are unbearable, both for locals and tourists alike, and it is becoming obvious that travellers need to diversify their travels in order to take some of the strain off the big cities (for example, in Italy I recommend visiting Palermo, Catania or the Puglia region for a much more authentic experience!).
+Rome, Venice and Florence are so saturated by tourism that in the summer months they are unbearable, both for locals and tourists alike, and it is becoming obvious that travellers need to diversify their travels in order to take some of the strain off the big cities (I recommend visiting Palermo, Catania or the Puglia region for a much more authentic Italian experience!).

-I have strived to promote lesser-known destinations in this blog, from Ukraine to Albania, and while Pisa, Italy may not strike many as a ‘lesser-known’ destination (we’ve all heard of a certain leaning tower after all), Pisa gets a fraction of the tourism that other major Italian cities get, and I think that this is a real shame as it is a fantastic city with a lot to offer.
+I have strived to promote lesser-known destinations in this blog, from Ukraine to Albania, and while the city of Pisa Italy may not strike many as a ‘lesser-known’ destination (we’ve all heard of a certain leaning tower after all), Pisa gets a fraction of the tourism that other major Italian cities get, with many travellers often asking ‘is Pisa worth visiting?’ and I think that this is a real shame as Pisa is a fantastic city with a lot to offer.

-With that in mind, I’ve put together a list of reasons why Pisa Italy should be your next Italian city break!
+With this in mind, I decided to put together a list of 12 reasons why Pisa should be your next Italian city break.